coelhotv/ai-smart-folders/README.md

 # AI Smart Folders

+AI Smart Folders is my first attempt to play with local AI models and LLMs functions.
-AI Smart Folders is a Python-based assistant that scans an inbox directory, summarizes files with optional AI-assisted metadata, and safely routes them into an organized destination structure.
+It's a Python-based assistant that scans an inbox directory, summarizes files with optional AI-assisted metadata, and safely routes them into an organized destination structure.

 ## Features
 - Loads configuration overrides from `data_dir/config.yaml` inside your runtime directory (default `~/.ai-smart-folders-data/config.yaml`), or from the path set in `AI_SMART_CONFIG_PATH`, falling back to sane defaults for the inbox, output directory, model name, ignored folders, and worker count.